alibaygi/BERT-question-answering/README.md

 # BERT-question-answering
-Develop and deploy a Bert Question Answering system,  that provides real-time answers from research  papers.
+Develop and deploy a Bert Question Answering system,  that provides real-time answers from Stanford Question Answering Dataset (SQuAD).

 This component handles the knowledge base for the QA service.

-1. It installs the required installed packages
-2. It installs and initializes the elasticsearch docker image
-3. It processes and populates the data to elasticsearch.
-4. Optimizes the data storage.
+- Create an indexed database of Stanford Question Answering Dataset (SQuAD) in Elasticsearch using haystack
+- Build an algorithm that retrieves and ranks candidate documents from Elasticsearch
+- Develop the BERT Q&A Engine
+- Develop End point creation with fast API
+- Develop a simple UI with Streamlit